 We.Retail Launch cloud configuration.

-Associated Adobe IMS Configuration - Select the IMS configuration that you created earlier in Configuring AEM IMS.
+Associated Adobe IMS Configuration - Select the IMS configuration that you created earlier in Configuring Experience Manager IMS.

 Company - From the Company drop-down list, select your Experience Cloud company.
 The list populates automatically.